fnproject/deproxy/README.md

 Store this in the root of your repo.

-To use the proxy you need to run it as a command wrapper around `dep` e.g.:
+To use deproxy you need to run it as a command wrapper around `dep` e.g.:

 ```
 deproxy dep init